Dodecahedrane/DevOpsNotes/CI CD Pipelines/Jenkins.md

     sudo apt-get upgrade -y
     sudo apt-get install nginx -y
     sudo systemctl restart nginx

+	# you can comment out the prov script once it has ran once, so long as it does not need to be run again (eg, for a version change)
     cd app/app
     sudo chmod 700 ../environment/app/provision.sh
     sudo ../environment/app/provision.sh
     pm2 stop app.js
     pm2 start app.js
 ```